 Detailed map of the Ohio Valley and regions to the East

-Nice example of the Robert de Vaugondy map of the Eastern Part of the British Colonies, along with a fine detailed treatment of the newly explored Ohio Valley.
+Nice example of Robert de Vaugondy's map of the Northern British Colonies, French interests to the North of the Great Lakes, and contested "Black Settlements," including a fine detailed treatment of the newly explored Ohio Valley.

 The information used on this map was garnered from indigenous sources immediately prior to the commencement of the French and Indian War.
 The map is especially noteworthy for its Transappalachian information.